Projects

 3D Graphics / OpenGL

-Computer graphics was the first upper-division computer science course I took in my second year at SFU.
-I enjoyed the class - all the linear algebra math could finally be put to good use, and we got to use the "new" 1.8 GHz machines that were cutting edge at the time.
-The results?
-Very visually pleasing projects!
-This laid the foundation for becoming a software engineer in the gaming industry after graduation.
+Computer graphics was my first upper-division computer science course in my second year at SFU.
+It finally put all the linear algebra to good use, and we got to use the "new" 1.8 GHz machines that were cutting edge at the time.
+The projects were visually rewarding and laid the foundation for becoming a software engineer in the gaming industry after graduation.

 Notably, 3D Room Scene was showcased in SFU computing science Employer's Open House 2003, and 3D-Tetris Screen Saver was showcased in 2005.